Carmeisel101/RealEngineCycle_TurboProp/README.md

 This folder contains the code for drawing the Axial Compressor Map.
 The code is written in Python.
 Readers can find codes relevant to the engine in the:

         RealEngineCycle_TurboProp/task4/

+### Task 5:

+This folder contains the work for task 5, the Computational Fluid Dynamics (CFD) analysis of the engine.
+Readers can find codes relevant to the engine in the:

+        RealEngineCycle_TurboProp/task5/